braydenbabbitt/my-nvim/README.md

 ## Philosophy

-This config is **fully independent** - no LazyVim dependency, no version pinning issues, and complete control over every plugin and keymap.
+This config is **fully independent** - no LazyVim dependency, complete control over every plugin and keymap.
 It maintains the best parts of LazyVim (plugin selection, UI/UX) while eliminating the complexity and friction of fighting with defaults.

+**All plugins are pinned to specific commits** for maximum stability and reproducibility, preventing unexpected breaking changes from upstream updates.

 ## Structure